Y.T. Rubber Co., Ltd. (YTRC)

 YTRC currently procures and processes raw rubber materials and provides them as high-performance natural rubber products for Yokohama Rubber Group tire production sites both within Thailand and in locations worldwide including Japan, the US, China, Russia, the Philippines, and India, etc.

-As a member of the Yokohama Rubber Group and based on the policy of being a business that contributes to the environment, the company has acquired ISO 9001 and ISO 14001 certification, recycles plant wastewater (zero external emissions), and it conducts operations based on coexistence with the natural environment and local residents.
+As a member of the Yokohama Rubber Group, and based on the policy of being a company that contributes to the environment, YTRC has acquired ISO 9001 and ISO 14001 certifications, uses a complete water circulation system, and has reduced the discharge of plant effluent to the outside to zero in order to be environmentally friendly.
+YTRC operates based on coexistence with the natural environment and local residents.

 The company’s employees are from Thailand and Myanmar and we distribute compliance cards in their respective languages in an effort to promote an awareness of compliance.